AWS CloudHSM SSL/TLS offload on Linux using NGINX or

 Run the following command to log in to the HSM.
 Replace <user name>

-with the user name and password of the cryptographic user (CU).
+with the user name of your crypto-user

 Command: